Home

 Strategies to Stand Out

 The first step to getting your dream job is landing an interview with the company.
-Your role-fit, skillset, professional background does not matter until and unless you have an opportunity to talk about it with the recruiter i.e. get to the first stage of interviewing.
-Landing an interview, in my opinion is the toughest part in the entire hiring process.
+Your role fit, skillset, and professional background don't matter until you have the chance to discuss them with a recruiter—getting to that first stage of interviewing is often the toughest part of the entire hiring process.

-Today's job market is tough, standing out among numerous candidates is crucial, as simply excelling in interviews may not be enough to even get you to that stage.
+In today’s tough job market, standing out among numerous candidates is tough.
+Simply excelling in interviews may not be enough to even get you to that stage.
 Here are several strategies to increase your visibility and chances of getting hired:

 1. Direct Contact with Hiring Managers/Executives: Knowing someone like the hiring manager, CEO, or CTO personally can be immensely beneficial.
 Reaching out directly with a message like, "Hello John, buddy!
 I always remember how we worked together on X, it was super cool.
 I see you've raised a round and are looking for a Y specialist — would love to chat about it!" can ensure direct communication with the decision-makers.